L3ad Solutions

 Takeaway

-Worth trying: Audit your robots.txt and meta tags together.
-List pages with noindex tags, then ask: "Do I want Google to crawl this, just not rank it?"
+Audit your robots.txt and meta tags together.
+For each page with a noindex tag, ask: do I want Google to crawl this, just not rank it?
 If yes, keep noindex.
-If no, use robots.txt to block crawling instead.
+If no, block crawling in robots.txt instead.
 It's a 15-minute shift that reclaims crawl budget.

 noindex vs nofollow difference explained